AntoineGlacet/wsl2p-remote/README.md

 clean, document, make it usable by someone in same use case rather simply. deal with the env, dependency and packaging...

+function to initialize from host and client

+get naming convention consistent (host/client/WOLproxy)

 ## format of .ssh/config